 Protracted Bacterial Bronchitis (PBB)

 PBB is a common cause of chronic wet cough in children.
 It is caused by bacterial infection of the conducting airways (endobronchial) in children who are otherwise healthy.
 The causative organisms are the same as those responsible for community acquired pneumonia (Haemophilus influenza, Morexella catarrhalis and Staphylococcus aureus).
 The diagnosis of PBB is based on the presence of an isolated wet cough for >4 weeks, resolution of cough with appropriate antibiotics and the absence of an alternative cause.
 Some centres choose to confirm the diagnosis microbiologically by undertaking a flexible bronchoscopy with broncho-alveolar lavage.
-The cornerstone of treatment is oral antibiotic but there is variation in practice regarding the optimum duration.
+The cornerstone of treatment is oral antibiotics but there is variation in practice regarding the optimum duration.

 Bronchiectasis

 Bronchiectasis refers to abnormal widening of the airway accompanied by destruction of the bronchial and peri-bronchial tissue.
 It is therefore a radiological diagnosis.
 Although severe bronchiectasis can be seen on a chest radiograph it does not reliable detect mild to moderate bronchiectasis.
 A CT scan is therefore the imaging modality of choice.
-It was previously thought to be irreversible but there is now evidence that early bronchiectasis can resolve.
-The major causes include: post infectious, cystic fibrosis (CF), primary ciliary dyskinesia (PCD), immunodeficiency, post-obstructive and chronic aspiration.
-The respiratory symptoms include productive cough, wheeze, chest pain, shortness of breath and haemoptysis and examination findings include inspiratory crackles and finger clubbing..
-Other associated symptoms depend on the cause such as failure to thrive in CF and recurrent otitis media in PCD.
-If you suspect bronchiectasis then the child should be referred to a Paediatric Respiratory clinic for a further investigations.
+Although previously thought to be irreversible, there is now evidence that early bronchiectasis can resolve.
+Major causes include: post infectious, cystic fibrosis (CF), primary ciliary dyskinesia (PCD), immunodeficiency, post-obstructive and chronic aspiration.
+Respiratory symptoms include productive cough, wheeze, chest pain, shortness of breath and haemoptysis.
+Examination findings include inspiratory crackles and finger clubbing..
+Other associated symptoms depend on the underlying cause but include failure to thrive in CF and recurrent otitis media in PCD.

 Chronic Dry Cough

-Non-organic cough

-In our experience the most commonly encountered dry cough in children is habitual or psychogenic cough.
-This is a well-recognised clinical syndrome exemplified by a sustained or repetitive cough without any cough during sleep.
-The cough is often ‘barking’, ‘honking’ or ‘seal-like’.
-The diagnosis is usually made clinically and any investigations undertaken are helpful only insomuch as they provide reassurance for the child and family.
-Children with habitual cough often have very significantly impaired quality of life and we have encountered cases where children have been excluded from school or received long courses of oral and inhaled steroids with no effect.
-The key to successful treatment lies in recognising that the lower airway is healthy and that almost every therapy tried can be successful providing that the patient (and parents) share the optimism of the health care professional treating them.
-Our own centre has had considerable success using combinations of reassurance, hypnotherapy and inhaled ipratropium bromide (as a plausible placebo) tailored to the individual family.

 Pertussis

 Whooping cough is a common cause of prolonged cough in children.
-Even in children with a ‘full set’ of suggestive symptoms the diagnosis may be discounted.
+Even in children with a ‘full set’ of suggestive symptoms, doctors often miss the diagnosis.
 It should be considered in any child presenting with paroxysms of cough particularly if they are associated with vomiting (tussive vomiting), regardless of immunisation status.
 Vaccination offers some protection and may shorten the duration of symptoms but it does not prevent the disease wholly.
 2013 saw an increase in cases and one of the authors [WDC] was unlucky enough to contract whooping cough himself.
 In common with many patients he coughed for just over 100 days.
 Approximately 20% of full immunised individuals with confirmed Pertussis infection will cough for this long.